radzz19/HACKINDIA--SYNTAX-SQUAD/README.md

 # HACKINDIA--SYNTAX-SQUAD

-TokenForge is a decentralized platform that allows users to buy and sell NFTs representing computing resources such as CPU, GPU, and storage devices.
+TokenForge is a decentralized platform that allows users to buy and sell NFTs representing computing resources such as CPU, GPU and storage devices.
 By leveraging blockchain technology, TokenForge creates a transparent and secure marketplace where users can trade computing power as easily as digital assets, all without the need for intermediaries.

-Features :
+FEATURES :

 1. Decentralized Marketplace: TokenForge enables peer-to-peer trading of NFTs representing computing resources, ensuring transparency and eliminating the need for intermediaries like banks or brokers.